hkalina/hkalina.github.io/_posts/2016-10-09-ldapkeystore.md

 The idea to store certificates and keys in LDAP is not new - already [RFC 2798](https://tools.ietf.org/html/rfc2798) from 2000 brings `inetOrgPerson` object class, which covers:

 * `userCertificate` - the X.509 certificate of the user
-* `userSMIMECertificate` - the S/MIME certificates chain encoded in PKCS#7
+* `userSMIMECertificate` - the S/MIME certificates chain (user certificate with all certificates required to verify it) encoded in PKCS#7
-* `userPKCS12` - the PKCS12 archive of PFX PDUs (personal information exchange protocol data units) - certificates chain and private key packed in one password encrypted file
+* `userPKCS12` - the PKCS#12 archive of PFX PDUs (personal information exchange protocol data units) - certificates chain and private key packed in one password encrypted file

 As you can see, this LDAP attributes covers all needs of Java KeyStore - they allow to store certificates, certificates chains and cryptographical keys.
 The only limitation is need of standalone LDAP entries for individual KeyStore aliases/items.
 The LDAP entry containing KeyStore item illustrates following image.